 So is there anything good about a waxed finish?

 Of course!
 It has a beautiful, soft matte look that’s really pretty.
-It also will not yellow over time.
-And it provides minor protection for painted furniture.
+It will not yellow and provides minor protection for painted furniture.
+You can also use dark or colored waxes to create depth and detail on your pieces (see the update below for more info on this!).

 Have I got you thinking about experimenting with other sealers?
 Good!

-There are a ton of different options out there and I haven’t even tried a fraction of them.
-Right now my two favorites are General Finishes High Performance Water Based Top Coat and Rust-Oleum Varathane Crystal Clear Water-Based Polyurethane.
+There are a ton of different options out there and I haven’t tried even a fraction of them.
+My go-to favorite is General Finishes High Performance Water Based Top Coat .
+I’ve also used Rust-Oleum Varathane Crystal Clear Water-Based Polyurethane with success.
 Both are easy to use, easy cleanup, non-yellowing, and in my opinion, provide a more durable, longer lasting finish than wax.
+(Update: One top coat that’s been mentioned many times in the comments is Artisan Enhancements.
+I haven’t used this product myself but it’s got a 5-star rating from everyone who’s mentioned it).

 If you want to save this post for later you can pin it by clicking the red Pinterest symbol in the top left corner of the picture below: